PedroHenrique-git/graphql-studies-client/Readme.md

 # Graphql studies - apollo client

-some exercises and examples for training concepts about apollo client
+some exercises and examples, for train concepts about graphql and apollo client